devonblzx/wp-eloquent/readme.md

+# Version 5.3 should not be used yet

+The goal is to have this stable with the newest Laravel Eloquent release (illuminate/database:5.3) shortly.

 # Eloquent Wrapper for WordPress

-This is a library package to use Laravel's [Eloquent ORM](http://laravel.com/docs/5.0/eloquent) with WordPress.
+This is a library package to use Laravel's [Eloquent ORM](http://laravel.com/docs/5.3/eloquent) with WordPress.

 This is an updated fork from [tareq1988/wp-eloquent](https://github.com/tareq1988/wp-eloquent) that I intend to maintain and enhance.